 2. Definition essay – Some words or concepts may be hard to understand right away.
 This expository essay variety strives to collect the necessary data, process it, and provide coherent, comprehensive, and accurate information on the subject, defining it in detail.

 3. Process essay – A process (how-to) paper shows how something is done from the ground up.
-This often serves as a step-by-step manual for those who want to know how to do a specific thing—a recipe, for instance—but aren’t aware of the required steps.
+This often serves as a step-by-step manual for those who want to know how to do a specific thing, a recipe, for instance, but aren’t aware of the required steps.

 4. Cause and effect essay – In a cause and effect essay, you typically investigate the causality between objects or events.
-For example, you can explore the cause for a specific decree issued and the effects—both short and long-term—it has already brought and can bring in the future.
+For example, you can explore the cause for a specific decree issued and the effects, both short and long-term, it has already brought and can bring in the future.

-5. Problem and solution essay – In a problem-solution essay, you pick a problem—be it related to a social, economic, political, or environmental aspect—and try to find the most effective solutions.
+5. Problem and solution essay – In a problem-solution essay, you pick a problem, be it related to a social, economic, political, or environmental aspect, and try to find the most effective solutions.
 Again, you must provide explanations from credible sources.

 6. Compare and contrast essay – In compare and contrast writing, you choose two subjects and aim to find how exactly they are different and what similarities they share, if any.
 Comparing tax laws of two states would be a good example of expository writing of this subtype.

-When it comes to an expository essay structure or format, it is pretty straightforward.
+The expository essay structure or format, it is pretty straightforward.
 No matter the type you choose to follow, remember that the three main parts of an expository essay are an introduction, body, and conclusion.
 These are the building blocks of every essay, with their unique functions and aims.

 Format Template